Gerald Fitzgerald (priest): Assessment

-Msgr.
-Stephen J. Rossetti, president and CEO of St. Luke Institute, a facility that treats problem priests, believes Fitzgerald was ignored because he was, "A lone voice speaking out of an emotional reaction to the abuse, not from scientifically sound information."
-Dominican Father Thomas Doyle, on the other hand, long a critic of the church's handling of the crisis, said Fitzgerald was ignored because the bishops preferred not to confront the problem.
+Msgr Stephen J. Rossetti, president and CEO of Saint Luke Institute, a facility in Maryland that treats problem priests, believes Fitzgerald was ignored because he was "a lone voice speaking out of an emotional reaction to the abuse, not from scientifically sound information."
+The Dominican priest Thomas Doyle, on the other hand, long a critic of the church's handling of the crisis, said Fitzgerald was ignored because the bishops preferred not to confront the problem.

-According to St. Luke statistics, Rossetti said, from 1985 through 2008, a total of 365 priests went through treatment for child sex abuse at the facility, and 22 of them, or 6 percent, relapsed, he said.
+According to Rossetti, from 1985 through 2008 a total of 365 priests went through treatment for child sex abuse at the facility, and 22 of them, or 6 percent, relapsed.
+Doyle said the documents show the bishops were put on notice "five decades ago that this is a very serious problem."

-"I think the problem is if you take Fr.
-Fitzgerald's statements as somehow intellectually sound research statements, they're not.
-They're emotional, non-scientifically made statements."

-Father Doyle said the documents show the bishops were put on notice "five decades ago that this is a very serious problem."
 He said the only reason they acted in 2002 "is because they were forced to take action because of public outrage — of the media and the courts.
 If those things had not come into play, nothing would have happened."